ayushpoddar/my-personal-site/content/posts/token-payment-using-bills.md

 {{< pixigsap "balance-transfer.js" >}}

 ## Problem #1 - Some tokens will expire; some won't
-The normal flow for the internal wallet until now was that the user purchases a few tokens from the platform.
-Then the user can choose to transfer a part of those tokens to other users on the platform.

-Now, a business requirement comes up that the tokens received by a user will expire in a month if the transfer satisfies some conditions, i.e., the receiver should use those tokens within a month of receipt.
+A business requirement comes up that some of the tokens received by a user will expire in a month if the transfer satisfies some conditions,[^1] i.e., the receiver should use those tokens within a month of receipt.

-The conditions are not essential to the idea behind the post.
-They can be as crazy as - *the transfers take place in the first week of the month.*

 For example, if Tony transfers 3 tokens to Pepper Potts on June 2, then Pepper must use those tokens by July 2.

-### Storing the expiration date
+### Solution - Store the expiration date
 As clearly evident, just storing the balance will not suffice.
 We need multiple records now - each representing the token balance and its corresponding expiry.

-After a few people send some tokens to Pepper (*people really like her, it seems*🙃), her records would look like this:
+After a few people send some tokens to Pepper, her records would look like this:

 | Balance | Expiration Date | *Comments (not part of the database)* |
 | ------ | ------- | ------- |